 - d.
 Sometimes, we will not know the value of a particular attribute for a particular entity, or it somehow does not apply in a particular case in which case the value of that attribute is said to be NULL.
 (There is no special diagrammatic notation for this, since it is just a value for particular entity). - 4.
 Domain the set of possible values for each attribute of an entity is called the domain of that attribute - 5.
 Keys: Since the members of a set must be distinct, for any entity set, there must be a set of attributes that serve to uniquely distinguish one entity from all others in the set.
 Recall our discussion of these in connection with the relational model. - a.
 Such an attribute or set of attributes is called a SUPERKEY.
 Typically, an entity set has many superkeys. - b.
 A superkey that has no proper subset that is also a superkey is called a CANDIDATE KEY. - c.
 The candidate key chosen by the designer to uniquely identify entities in an entity set is called the PRIMARY KEY.
-(This is the origin of the term "candidate key" it is a key that is a candidate for primary key.)
+(This is the origin of the term "candidate key" - it is a key that is a candidate for primary key.)
 The primary key attribute(s) for an entity are underlined, as is the case for id in Borrower.
-(Sometimes this is a bit hard to see when drawing by hand be sure it is clear!) - d.
+(Sometimes this is a bit hard to see - when drawing by hand be sure it is clear!) - d.
 Some kinds of entities called weak entities don't have any primary key.
 We will look at an example and how this is handled below.

-B. Relationships and related concepts

-- 1. Relationship a relationship is some connection between two or more entities: - a.
-A relationship is denoted by a diamond in most notations, as in the examples we looked at earlier. - b.
+- B. Relationships and related concepts - 1.
+Relationship a relationship is some connection between two or more entities: - a.
+A relationship is denoted by a diamond in the original Chen notation and in the notation used in the book as in the examples we looked at earlier. - b.
+In Crow's foot notation, relationships are implicit in the connections between entities, unless they have attributes of their own, in which case they are drawn like entities. - c.
 Relationships can be binary, ternary, quaternary etc i.e. they can involve two, three, four or more entities.
 However, binary relationships (such as CheckOut) are by far the most common. - (1)Example of a ternary relationship: student enrollment in a course could be thought of as a ternary relationship involving the student, the course, and the semester.